Zeph53/updateupgrade2.bash/README.md

 There is a chance that DPKG will create a lock-up issue with APT, without telling you, in such case it is safe to assume that your PC is now broken and there is nothing I can think of right now to fix it.

-Run "/bin/bash dpkg --configure -a"
+Try to run "/bin/bash dpkg --configure -a", just like it says..